Manqasana-Lepota/git-basic-exercises/README.md

 This is cool
-I have learned a lot today.
+I have learned a lot today
+Inside milkshake flavours branch